Welcome to AddressOf.com Sign in | Help

 ' Draw the "title" text.

-Dim titleHeight As Integer = 40
+Dim titleHeight = 40

 e.Graphics.DrawLine(Pens.Black, 0, titleHeight, e.Bounds.Width, titleHeight)